List of defendants at the International Military Tribunal

 Between 20 November 1945 and 1 October 1946, the International Military Tribunal (IMT), better known as the Nuremberg trials, tried 24 of the most important political and military leaders of Nazi Germany.
-Of those convicted, 11 were sentenced to death and 10 hanged.
-Hermann Göring died by suicide the night before he was due to be hanged.
+Of those convicted, 12 were sentenced to death and 10 hanged.
+Hermann Göring died by suicide the night before he was due to be hanged, and Martin Bormann was tried in absentia (unbeknownst to anyone involved, he had in fact committed suicide in May 1945).

 Most of the defendants had surrendered to the United States Army, but the Soviet Union held a few high-ranking Nazis who were extradited for trial at Nuremberg.
 The defendants included some of the most famous Nazis, including Hermann Göring, Rudolf Hess, Joachim von Ribbentrop, and Wilhelm Keitel.
 Also represented were some leaders of the German economy, such as Gustav Krupp (of the conglomerate Krupp) and former Reichsbank president Hjalmar Schacht.

+Defendants receiving a prison sentence were incarcerated at Spandau Prison.
+Following Hess's suicide, the prison was demolished.